 What is a hybrid course?
 And can hybrid courses be completed online?

 A hybrid course is one that will offer opportunities to attend classes and/or labs, as well as learn the material online.

-Any hybrid course can be completed online.
+Most hybrid courses can be completed online; the exception is EECS 438.
 Faculty will prepare alternate assignments as needed for online students.
 This applies to both lab and lecture courses.

 Do I need to be on campus for final exams?

 For most students taking in-person classes, you should plan to return to your permanent residences after Nov.
 20 and remain there until the start of the winter semester.
 The university is moving to fully remote courses after Thanksgiving break to minimize the amount of travel back and forth to the area.
 We recognize that some students may be required to remain on campus due to program requirements (e.g., clinicals, certification requirements).

 If I defer to W21, given the fact that many grad courses are sequenced (with the first one taught in F and second taught in W), will those Fall courses also be taught in Winter?

 We will not be adjusting our course schedule for the upcoming academic year, as we do not have the personnel to make additional offerings beyond what is typically taught in the Winter semester.
 That said, some instructors may be willing to make course material from F20 available online for students beyond the F20 semester but this will not be done uniformly.
 For this reason we are strongly encouraging students to enroll remotely for Fall 2020 rather than requesting a deferral until Winter 2021.

 If I enroll for F20 and start taking classes remotely, can I arrive mid-semester (for example, upon receiving my visa)?

 I’m taking courses X, Y, Z. Z is a lab-based course, what should I expect in doing lab assignments remotely?